katiz1/Chinese_text_parser/README.md

     wordcloud
     Noto Sans SC  – for showing Chinese characters correctly in the word cloud

-    1. Create a Virtual Environment
+    - Create a Virtual Environment

-    2. Install Required Libraries: pip install jieba pandas matplotlib seaborn wordcloud
+    - Install Required Libraries:
+    pip install jieba pandas matplotlib seaborn wordcloud

-    3.Add a Chinese Font
+    - Add a Chinese Font
     Download a Chinese font Noto Sans SC from Google Fonts.
 Place the .ttf file in the same folder as the script.

-    4. Download a Chinese story (I used 《紅樓夢》 from Project Gutenberg) and save it as a .txt file in the same folder.
+    - Download a Chinese story (I used 《紅樓夢》 from Project Gutenberg) and save it as a .txt file in the same folder.

-    5.Open the text and tokenize it with Jieba
+    - Open the text and tokenize it with Jieba

-    6. Use Counter from the collections module to count the frequency of each word
+    - Use Counter from the collections module to count the frequency of each word

-    7. Create a Pandas DataFrame
+    - Create a Pandas DataFrame

-    8. Save the DataFrame to a CSV File
+    - Save the DataFrame to a CSV File

 ## When you run the script: